12 (Vancouver) Field Ambulance: Post-World War II to 1999

 After the war, 12 Field Ambulance was reverted to the Army Reserve (Militia) and moved to Jericho Garrison in 1947.
 The unit was then renamed 24 Medical Company following another move to Bessborough Armoury.
 In 1969, the medical unit became attached to 12 Vancouver Service Battalion.
 In the early 1970s, the unit was disbanded along with all militia medical units across Canada.
 After existing as a medical station at 12 Service Battalion for several years, the unit was raised as 12 (Vancouver) Medical Company in 1980 and is relocated back to its present location at Jericho Garrison later that year.
 During this period, the unit participated in numerous peace keeping missions and served on tours in Bosnia, Croatia, Cypress, Aviano and the Golan Heights.

-2000 to present
+2000 to 2007

 12 Field Ambulance was involved with local operations ranging from G8 Security in 2002 to fighting BC Forest Fires in the year 2003.
 Recently, the unit was awarded Freedom of the City from the city of Vancouver in 2007.
 In addition to domestic operations, the unit participated in operations overseas, most recently in Operation Athena in Afghanistan.

+2020 - COVID-19

+12 Field Ambulance collaborated with Provincial Health Services Authority, Vancouver Coastal Health, St John Ambulance and Canadian Red Cross, setting up the COVID-19 field hospital in Vancouver Convention Centre (VCC).
+The VCC was set up with 271 beds along with the PHSA Mobile Medical Unit as its resuscitation room.
+The field hospital never received any patients and was stood down on 13 July 2021.